Barracuda09/SATPI/README.md

     make debug LIBDVBCSA=yes

+If you like to run it on an Enigma2 box, use:

+    make debug ENIGMA=yes

 For Cross Compiling, here are some tips you can try (I did not try this myself):

     export INCLUDES=--sysroot=dir         (get the sys root like headers and libraries for your device and copy it to dir)